distributedio/configo/README.md

 * printableascii
 * path

-and you can also use compare operator in tags
+and you can also use compare operator and regExp in tags

 ```go
 > 1 //greater than 1